Clayton Sam White

-Clayton "Sam" Samuel White (October 11, 1912 – April 26, 2004) was an American physician, nuclear physicist and medical researcher best known for developing the field of “blast and shock biology” which explored the effects of blast and shock waves from nuclear bombs and other explosions.
-By bringing together the disciplines of mathematics, physics, biology and anatomy, White was able to measure the impact of nuclear weapons on physical structures and the human body.
+Clayton "Sam" Samuel White (October 11, 1912 – April 26, 2004) was an American physician, nuclear physicist, and medical researcher best known for developing the field of "blast and shock biology" which explored the effects of blast and shock waves from atomic bombs and other explosions.
+By bringing together the disciplines of mathematics, physics, biology, and anatomy, White measured the impact of atomic weapons on physical structures and the human body.

-His studies, many of which were conducted at above ground tests of nuclear weapons at the Nevada Test Site, paved the way for precision bombing in support of troops in the field and helped determine how to build effective bomb shelters and treat blast victims.
+His studies, many of which were conducted at above-ground nuclear weapons tests at the Nevada Test Site, paved the way for precision bombing in support of troops in the field and helped determine how to build adequate bomb shelters and treat blast victims.

-In a related field, White studied the biological effects of inhaling small fission particles produced by nuclear tests.
-He also examined, with “remarkable prescience,” the environmental impact of consumer aerosol products on the atmosphere and the health risks of inhaling man-made fibers, diesel exhaust and other substances.
+White studied the biological effects of inhaling small fission particles produced by nuclear tests in a related field.
+He also examined, with "remarkable prescience," the environmental impact of consumer aerosol products on the atmosphere and the health risks of inhaling man-made fibers, diesel exhaust, and other substances.

-Another area of White’s focus was the physiological effect of the high atmosphere on the human body.
+Another area of White's focus was the physiological effect of the high atmosphere on the human body.
 His research in aviation medicine contributed significantly to the exhaustive physiological and psychological tests conducted in 1959 on the thirty-two candidates competing to become the Mercury Seven astronauts, as depicted in the book and film The Right Stuff.

-White’s younger brother, Byron Raymond White, served as an associate justice of the United States Supreme Court from 1962 to 1993 and as Deputy Attorney General under John F. Kennedy.
+White's younger brother, Byron Raymond White, served as an associate justice of the United States Supreme Court from 1962 to 1993 and as Deputy Attorney General under John F. Kennedy.

 Early life and education

-Clayton Samuel White, known as "Sam," was born in Fort Collins, Colorado in 1912 to Alpha Albert White, a sheep ranch hand and lumberyard manager, and Maude Elizabeth Burger.
+Clayton Samuel White, known as "Sam," was born in Fort Collins, Colorado, in 1912 to Alpha Albert White, a sheep ranch hand and lumberyard manager, and Maude Elizabeth Burger.
 He was raised in Wellington, Colorado, then a hamlet of 550 residents.
-His first job, in grade school, was picking beets for $1.50 a day.
+His first job, in grade school, was picking sugar beets for $1.50 a day.
 In high school, during the Great Depression, he and his brother worked the fields after school and on weekends.